Psychoanalysis, Science, and Hermeneutics: The Vicious Circles of Adversarial Discourse

 If we look at the two children as adults, we may perhaps find the difference between them still evident: one outgoing, cheerful, and expecting the best of people; the other rather shy, and unsure that anyone is interested.
 A childhood pattern has persisted into adulthood.
 Yet we really don’t understand the developmental process unless we see how, successively, teachers, playmates, girlfriends, and colleagues have been drawn in as “accomplices” in maintaining the persistent pattern.
 And, I would suggest, we don’t understand the possibilities for change unless we realize that even now there are such “accomplices,” and that if they stopped playing their role in the process, it would be likely eventually to alter.
 (Wachtel, 1997).

-In the present paper, I wish to discuss still another way in which vicious circles operate in our lives.
-Here I aim to explicate the role of vicious circles in the epistemological and methodological debates that have become increasingly central to our field’s discourse – debates involving the role of positivism, natural science, or empirical validation of the effectiveness of our methods on the one hand, and postmodernism, hermeneutics, and constructivism on the other.
+In the present paper, I will discuss still another way in which vicious circles operate in our lives.
+Here I aim to explicate the role of vicious circles in the epistemological and methodological debates that have become increasingly central to our field’s discourse-debates involving the role of positivism, natural science, or empirical validation of the effectiveness of our methods on the one hand, and postmodernism, hermeneutics, and constructivism on the other.

-Much fruitless and misleading debate results from a failure to appreciate that science is not one single thing, but a multitude of methods and conceptual strategies that share certain common features I will discuss shortly.
-What leads some proponents of humanistic or hermeneutic approaches to reject a “natural science” approach, echoing Dilthey’s (1883/1991) nineteenth century distinction between Naturwissenschaften and Geisteswissenschaften, is a focus on only a very narrow range of the practices that deserve to be referred to as science.
+Science is not one single thing, but a multitude of methods and conceptual strategies that share certain common features I will discuss shortly.
+What leads some proponents of humanistic or hermeneutic approaches to reject a “natural science” approach, echoing Dilthey’s (1883/1991) 19th century distinction between Naturwissenschaften and Geisteswissenschaften, is a focus on only a very narrow range of the practices that deserve to be referred to as science.
 Science is a term that refers to a host of practices that are designed to enable us (a) to accumulate and build upon systematic knowledge; and (b) to do so in a way that is also designed to aid us, at least partially, in overcoming our prodigious capacity for self-deception.
-Any and all of the practices that human beings engage in to further their knowledge that meet these two criteria seem to me to fully merit the term science.
+Any and all of the practices that human beings engage in to further their knowledge that meet these two criteria fully merit the term science.

-It is important for the reader to keep clearly in mind as I proceed that science is not equal to experiments (though controlled experiments are one of its powerful tools).
+It is important to note that science is not equal to experiments (though controlled experiments are one of its powerful tools).
 Nor is it equivalent to positivism, to “objectivism,” to “linear” thinking.
 These are straw man labels that are sometimes used by analysts to defensively reject the specter of science, whose real threat is that it might pour cold water over some of their favorite ideas or, even worse, that it might make it possible to check on whether they are actually helping the people who come to see them.

 Vicious Circles and the Epistemological Debate

-One of the first things one must realize about vicious circles is that it is very difficult to determine when or how they begin.
-As family therapists have pointed out, the “punctuation” of a repetitive sequence is often one of the key points of difference and contention between participants in that sequence (e.g., Hoffman, 1981).
-Each side says the other side started it – “I am just reacting to what they are doing.”
+It is very difficult to determine when or how vicious circles begin.
+As family therapists have pointed out, the “punctuation” of a repetitive sequence is often one of the key points of difference and contention between participants in that sequence (Hoffman, 1981).
+Each side says the other side started it-“I am just reacting to what they are doing.”
 Of course, the other side says precisely the same thing.
-And each side keeps reacting to the other in a way that keeps the other side doing still more of the same – thus justifying their own continuation of their provocative behavior still again.
+And each side keeps reacting to the other in a way that keeps the other side doing still more of the same-thus justifying their own continuation of their provocative behavior still again.
 This kind of pattern, repeated over and over, can be seen in couples, in families, and in the personality dynamics of individuals.

-I have seen a similarly circular pattern as well in an extensive study of race relations in the United States that I completed a few years ago (Wachtel, 1999).
+I have seen a similarly circular pattern as well in an extensive study of race relations in the US that I completed a few years ago (Wachtel, 1999).
 In that realm we may also see particularly clearly the all too common mutual blame part of the circle.
 “We are only doing what we do because they are doing what they do.”
-And then both sides act in a way that ensures that the other side will continue doing the very things they complain about – and the very things that elicit their own participation in the destructive pattern still again.
+And then both sides act in a way that ensures that the other side will continue doing the very things they complain about-and the very things that elicit their own participation in the destructive pattern still again.
 In this realm at least, the perpetual motion machine seems to have become a reality.
-Sadly and frighteningly, we now see the same pattern in the current struggles between the Western world and radical Islam.
-Vicious circles abound here too, with each side seeing their behavior as just a reaction to the excesses of the other – and each side reacting to those excesses in a way that elicits them once again.
+We now see the same pattern in the current struggles between the Western world and radical Islam: vicious circles abound here too, with each side seeing their behavior as just a reaction to the excesses of the other-and each side reacting to those excesses in a way that elicits them once again.

 Attention to very much the same kinds of vicious circles helps to understand how our field has gotten so divided over methodological and epistemological questions, especially the issue of science and the humanities or science and hermeneutics.
 As with all such circular patterns, the moral of the narrative depends on where one begins the description.
-Through the eyes of the critics of psychoanalysis, the narrative begins with years of psychoanalytic practice that offered very little in the nature of systematic evidence for either the assumptions underlying psychoanalytic work or the effectiveness of the treatments offered.
-In this version of the story – the story written by the advocates of “empirically validated treatments” and “evidence-based practice” – these defenders of science and the testing of claims in the crucible of empirical evidence were reacting to a degree of self-indulgent irresponsibility in the psychoanalytic community and reacting as well to a stultifying conservatism in which new ideas were supported, ultimately, not by evidence for their validity but by whether some respected authority endorsed them.
-(And it must be acknowledged that in psychoanalytic journals, the backing for ideas more often entails citing Klein or Winnicott or Kernberg or whomever than citing systematic observations.
+Through the eyes of the critics of psychoanalysis, years of psychoanalytic practice offered very little in the nature of systematic evidence for either the assumptions underlying psychoanalytic work or the effectiveness of the treatments offered.
+In this version of the story, written by the advocates of “empirically validated treatments” and “evidence-based practice”, these defenders of science and the testing of claims in the crucible of empirical evidence were reacting to a degree of self-indulgent irresponsibility in the psychoanalytic community and reacting as well to a stultifying conservatism in which new ideas were supported, ultimately, not by evidence for their validity but by whether some respected authority endorsed them.
+(In fact, in psychoanalytic journals, the backing for ideas more often entails citing Klein or Winnicott or Kernberg or whomever than citing systematic observations.)

 From the vantage point of this narrative, then, the proponents of “science” are the brave insurgents, protecting the public by systematically evaluating the claims of the psychoanalysts and by introducing newer, briefer methods that actually have evidence that they work.

 Imagine if Darwin’s theory had to be tested via randomized controlled clinical trials.
 We would have to find a granting agency that had sufficient funds (and patience) to fund a project over several billion years!
 We would have to find a sample of numerous alternative planets (the equivalent of patients in the “randomized clinical trials” paradigm) to randomly assign to pre-specified conditions.
 Indeed, taking still another of the hallmarks of the extreme scientism camp of clinical ideology, we would have to develop a manual for the planets’ evolution.
-For even if, playing along with the absurdist science fiction scenario I have just created, we found that planets in condition A evolved one kind of life and planets in condition B another, without a manual these zealots would not be satisfied.
+For even if we found that planets in condition A evolved one kind of life and planets in condition B another, without a manual these zealots would not be satisfied.
 “How do we know,” they ask, “that planet A actually practiced being close to a warm star and having abundant water or that planet B actually practiced having a meteorite hit just when its dinosaurs were thriving?
-Unless we can spell this out in advance, create a manual, train the planet in compliance with the manual, and make sure the planet doesn’t covertly practice any funny stuff, we can’t have much faith in the findings, and the proposition cannot be labeled as “empirically validated.”
+Unless we can spell this out in advance, create a manual, train the planet in compliance with the manual, and make sure the planet doesn’t covertly practice any funny stuff, we can’t have much faith in the findings, and the proposition cannot be labeled as ’empirically validated’.”